zoutepopcorn/ESP-1ch-Gateway-v3.0/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+# How it works
+- The gateway will 'tweet' a message to dweet.io with the local ip adress.

+- Then the webpage will connect to the gateway with a websocket

+- on https://zoutepopcorn.github.io/ you can connect.
+You cant run it from filesystem, only from your localhost.

 #description